AaronHevia/Python_Practice/README.md

 ## Project 23:  NATO Alphabet Project
 Project "spells" a word and pronounces each letter with the NATO phonetic alphabet.
 A practice in dictionary comprehension and the use of pandas library.

+## Project 24:  Mile to Kilometer Project
+Building a Graphical User Interface Python Project utilizing TKinter which will convert miles to kilometers.